 - 2-5tbsp buttermilk or milk, plus extra to glaze

-Sift flour into the bowl, upload a pinch of salt, and blend.
-Add butter, then gently rub in with fingertips until aggregate looks as if breadcrumbs.
+Sift flour into the bowl, add a pinch of salt, and blend.
+Add butter, then gently rub in with your fingertips until the aggregate resembles breadcrumbs.
 Add sugar and stir in.
-Put the egg into a jug, add 2tbsp of the buttermilk or milk, and beat collectively.
+Put the egg into a jug, add 2 tbsp of the buttermilk or milk, and beat collectively.
 Make a well within the center of the fall apart and upload the egg mixture.
 Using a spherical-bladed knife, mix the egg steadily into the collapse.
-As the dough paperwork, deliver it collectively with your fingers; it should be tender; however, now not sticky.
-If it feels dry, add greater buttermilk or milk, 1tsp at a time.
-Shape the dough right into a rough ball, then pat into a spherical.
+As the dough paperwork, deliver it collectively with your fingers; it should be tender, not sticky.
+If it feels dry, add greater buttermilk or milk, 1 tsp at a time.